 Financial Aid for Undergraduate Students

-Although international students cannot receive financial aid, they may be eligible for scholarships offered by their schools or departments.
+Although international students are not eligible for need-based financial aid, they may be eligible for scholarships offered by their schools or departments.
 International students should contact their departments directly for information about existing opportunities.
 International students may also be eligible for some private educational loans.

 Application Procedures and Eligibility Requirements for Financial Aid

-Scholarships awarded by the Office of Admission on the basis of academic achievement, leadership, service and talent are available through the Office of Admission, most academic departments at USC, alumni groups and outside agencies and foundations.
+Scholarships awarded on the basis of academic achievement, leadership, service and talent are available through the Office of Admission, most academic departments at USC, alumni groups, and outside agencies and foundations.
 Some of these awards require a separate application.
 In some cases, financial need is also considered.
 For more information, visit usc.edu/financialaid.

 Federal Pell Grants and Federal Supplemental Educational Opportunity Grants (SEOG) are available for students with exceptional financial need.
 The SEOG is awarded only to eligible students who meet all application deadlines.

 Cal Grants A and B are administered by the California Student Aid Commission.
 All undergraduate aid applicants who are residents of California are required to apply.
 Cal Grant A provides funds for partial tuition and fees.
 Cal Grant B recipients receive a subsistence award the first year and receive a subsistence award and tuition award in subsequent years.

 The Federal Work-Study program enables eligible students to earn funds through employment either on campus or with an approved off-campus employer.
 Only students who meet all application deadlines and federal eligibility requirements are considered for this program.